Chaituvisu/Openlane-Sky130-Workshop/README.md

 ![](Snippets/Day2_Floorplan_Vmetal.png)

-For IO_MODE, we have to enable the switch:
+For IO_MODE, we have to enable the switch: Enabling the IO pins using a switch with a parameter called  FP_IO_MODE

 ![](Snippets/DAY3_FLOORPLAN_IO_MODE_2.png)